How Are Greenprint Cups Made?

 Greenprint provides high-quality, sustainable alternatives to single-use plastic cups, lids, and cutlery, building a circular economy for a positive environmental impact.
 Our products make it easy for restaurants to adopt sustainable packaging, regardless of location.

 Renewacups are compostable paper cups made from FSC-certified plant fibers, including sugarcane bagasse and agave.
-These cups are completely plastic-free and are ideal for cafes and restaurants seeking eco-friendly cups for hot and cold drinks.
+These cups are ideal for cafes and restaurants seeking eco-friendly cups for hot and cold drinks.
 These nontoxic, food-safe, BPA and PFAS-free cups are certified by the Biodegradable Products Institute (BPI) and TÜV Austria to degrade under proper composting conditions.

 Greenprint Clearly Compostable Cup: Made for Industrial Composting